-Second, I conduct a set of placebo regressions.
-I bootstrap 1,000 iterations, where in each iteration, the independent variable is a randomly assigned indicator generated so as to have the same number of ones as there are actual outliers in each case.
-The results are shown in the last two columns of Table 3.
+One potential concern about this result is that the regression is just picking up a general time-trend in the industry of a conducting bigger fractures over time.
+As a robustness check of this result, I conduct a set of placebo regressions: I randomly assign an indicator to each well and treat it as the independent variable (i.e. placebo outlier)in a set of similar regressions to that above.
+I ensure that the number of placebo outliers matches the number of true outliers.
+I repeat this exercise for 1,000 bootstrap iterations, where in each iteration the independent variable is separately randomly assigned.
+The results of this exercise are shown in the last two columns of Table 2.
 The coefficients for the placebo test do not show a pattern, and are not statistically distinguishable from zero.
-This result argues against the possibility that the coefficients in the second column are only picking up a time trend.
+This result argues against the possibility that the coefficients estimated in the second column are only picking up a time trend.